EQUITY IN UTAH

 The One Utah Roadmap shares the vision, principles, priorities, and action items of the Cox/Henderson Administration that will be advanced in partnership with state divisions, agencies, and stakeholders to prioritize: Economic advancement, Education Innovation and Investment, Rural Matters, Health Security, Equity and Opportunity, and Streamlining and Modernizing State Government.

 The Utah Division of Multicultural Affairs’ role is to participate, partner, develop, and contribute to efforts that promote these priorities through an equity lens that address the needs and untapped opportunities to better serve historically marginalized groups.
-Director Nubia Peña, also serves as Governor Cox's Equity & Opportunity Advisor and is uniquely positioned to advance these efforts at the gubernatorial level.
+Director Nubia Peña, also serves as Governor Cox's Senior Advisor on Equity & Opportunity and is uniquely positioned to advance these efforts at the gubernatorial level.

 Servant leadership is a philosophy and set of practices that enriches the lives of individuals, builds better organizations and ultimately creates a more just and caring world.
 This is a practice that the Utah Division of Multicultural Affairs strives to model within every equity-led engagement.